- 1/2 cup extra virgin olive oil

 - 3 garlic cloves, minced

-- 2 small onions, peeled and diced finely
+- 2 small onions, peeled and cut into small dice

 - 2 pounds ripe tomatoes, peeled, seeded and chopped

-- 1/4 teaspoon crushed hot red pepper flakes (or up to 1 teaspoon, to taste)
+- 1/4 teaspoon crushed hot red pepper flakes (can add up to 1 teaspoon, to taste)

 - 1 teaspoon salt